splaisan/ngs-tools/README.md

 # **fastq_detect.pl**

-The perl script **[fastq_detect.pl](fastq-tools/fastq_detect.pl)** is parsing n-lines of fastQ data to identify teh rang eof ascii score used and mathicng them to what is expected for the main flavors known today.
+The perl script **[fastq_detect.pl](fastq-tools/fastq_detect.pl)** is parsing n-lines of fastQ data to identify the range of ascii score used and matching them to what is expected for the main flavors known today.
 The result is a list of compatible fastQ versions.

 # **avgQdist2linePlot.R**

-A R script taking output from the popular [fastx toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) to plot a normalized line graph (PDF) of base frequencies.
+The R script **[avgQdist2linePlot.R](fastq-tools/avgQdist2linePlot.R)** is taking output from the popular [fastx toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) to plot a normalized line graph (PDF) of base frequencies.
 This once was needed to identify base bias across reads.
 One example output is saved [here](pictures/avgQdist2linePlot.png).

 # **locus2genes**